 Intensive investigation of an approved topic in the area of Human Performance.
 Proposal required prior to registration.
 Enroll in final credit(s) of Thesis in the semester in which you expect the thesis to be approved.
-Should you not complete the thesis in the final semester, you will receive a CS grade in this course and will be required to re-enroll in a minimum of one additional credit of Thesis each fall and spring semester thereafter until the thesis is completed.
+Should you not complete the thesis in the final semester, you will receive a CS grade in this course and will be required to re-enroll in a minimum of 1 additional credit of Thesis each fall and spring semester thereafter until the thesis is completed.
 Your progress and the decision of the thesis advisor will determine the number of credits for which you must register.
 Course is graded P/NC.
+Repeatable for credit each semester of enrollment up to maximum of 4 credits.